MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-cli-app-node-sign-in-users.md

 ---
-title: Authenticate users in an external tenant using a sample Node.js CLI app
+title: Quickstart - Sign in users in a sample Node.js CLI application
 description: Learn how to authenticate users in an external tenant using a sample Node.js CLI application.

 author: Dickson-Mwendia